Bobbye's Writing Samples

 by Bobbye Hudspeth

 I went to one fast food place and ordered a small drink.
 It came out to me in a cup that looked suspiciously like a specimen cup from the doctor's office.
 It was empty in just a few sips.
-So, a few hours and miles down the road later, I pulled into a different fast food place and, having learned my lesson last time and running out of drink before finishing up my burger, I ordered a large drink with my meal.
+A few hours and miles down the road later, I pulled into a different fast food place and, having learned my lesson last time and running out of drink before finishing up my burger, I ordered a large drink with my meal.
 It came out in a cup I could have used to water my horses.
 Seriously the thing was like a five gallon bucket, it wouldn't fit in my cup holder and I couldn't hold it with one hand, so I had to wait until the car was stopped before I could drink.
-I ordered a margarita at one Mexican restaurant and it came in a glass that looked more like a Barbie swimming pool than a glass (not that I complained).
+A medium from the next place I stopped held almost as much as the large I'd ordered last time.
+That night, I ordered a margarita at a Mexican restaurant and it came in a glass that looked more like a Barbie swimming pool than a glass (not that I complained).

+It's not just soda cups either.
 While we're asking for standard sizing, let's talk to the clothing industry too.
 I find it hard to believe that people have now started coming in a miniature size, like poodles and schnauzers.
-When I was in high school (and no, we didn't have to drive our covered wagons there) the smallest girl in my class wore I think probably a size 6.
-Now, we have size 1?
+When I was in high school (and no, we didn't have to drive our covered wagons there or park our dinosaurs on the football field so they could graze) the smallest girl in my class wore I think probably a size 6.
+Now, boutiques quickly sell out of size 1?
 And 00?
 Going by the sizes from 25 years ago, there wouldn't be room in a young adult's body for adequate organs in a size 1 dress.
 Where would you put her liver?
 And if she drank a medium soft drink from some places, her kidneys would explode.

 Size comes into play when you're talking about cars too.
 Have you ever noticed that the tiniest little soccer moms drive the biggest SUVs and vans?
 And you see big tall lanky men unfold themselves out of the economy minis and racy convertibles?